webrium/console/README.md

 # Webrium Console

-> The Console feature still needs more features to be added.

 <br>

 webrium console provides a series of features to the developer and tries to make some tasks easier.
 For example, it can be used to create controller files or models, or view the list of databases or tables, etc.